kanisterio/kanister/docs/install.rst

 option along with other certificate details.

-Create a Secret that stores the TLS key and certificate for webhook admission server
+Create a Secret that stores the TLS key and certificate for webhook admission server:

 .. substitution-code-block:: bash